AGMAndirko/CLAP/README.md

 - Text files are written in Markdown - if you need help with the syntax, here's a [quick cheatsheet](https://www.markdownguide.org/basic-syntax/).
 - I'm ordering a bit the scripts as well - should be done by tomorrow.
 I'm also running the procedure again to get the plots in place.
 - Ideally, we should keep figures in PDF format.
-- Apparently you can mention people (like in @AGMAndirko) in specific bits.
+- Apparently you can mention people (like in @AGMAndirko ) in specific bits, and they get a notification.